cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

         }
         {%endhighlight%}

- self-explanatory, hits just hits our rails api to bring back an array of the currently active products, and this is fed into the findCommon function
+ self-explanatory, hits just hits our rails api to bring back an array of the currently active products, and this is fed into the findCommon function.

  6. findCommon